rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/community-resources.md

 **Status: non-working**

-The plugin is based off of our [reaction example plugin](https://github.com/reactioncommerce/reaction-example-plugin), but takes that a step further to be more like a fully-fledged solution.
+The plugin is based off of our [reaction example plugin], but takes that a step further to be more like a fully-fledged solution.

 Thanks for riding with us, [Donovan!](https://github.com/hydrotik)